Brian-S-Poon/video-streaming-service-management-system/README.md

 # video-streaming-service-management-system
-MySQL Database of a mock Netflix
+MySQL Database of a video streaming service company